There are a number of risk factors that can increase your risk of cardiomyopathy, including:

 - Family history.
 People with a family history of cardiomyopathy, heart failure and sudden cardiac arrest are more likely to develop cardiomyopathy than are those without a family history of heart problems.

 - Obesity.
-Excess weight makes the heart work harder, which increases the risk of cardiomyopathy and heart failure.
+Excess weight makes the heart work harder, which may increase the risk of cardiomyopathy and heart failure.

 - Alcoholism.
 People who abuse alcohol can damage their hearts, and cardiomyopathy can be a consequence.
 The risk increases significantly after more than five years of drinking seven to eight drinks daily.